solana-labs/solana/docs/src/proposals/vote_subcommittee.md

 ### Safety Violations

-An Optimistic Confirmation violation occurs if a subcommittee optimistically confirms a slot that wasn't rooted by the following subcommittee.
+An Optimistic Confirmation violation occurs if a voting subcommittee optimistically confirms a slot that wasn't rooted by the following voting subcommittee.

 A Safety violation occurs if a subcommittee roots a slot that wasn't rooted by the following subcommittee.

+All full nodes including RPCs should halt as soon as a safety violation is detected.

 ### Subcommittee Rotation

-Voting Subcommittee is scheduled for a voting epoch, and is composed of 2 subcommittees, A and B, scheduled in a staggered rotation.
+Voting Subcommittee is scheduled for a voting epoch, and is itself composed of 2 subcommittees, primary and secondary, scheduled for two epochs each in a staggered rotation.

 ```
 A1 A1 A2 A2 A3